-Parents attend Bingo Night, the carnival, auction, Family Night, skate nights, picnics, and field trips.
+Parents attend Bingo Night, the Fall Fun Fair, various family nights, skate nights, picnics, and field trips.
 They are kept apprised of school events through the monthly voice mail, weekly mailings, School Messenger and a monthly newsletter posted on our school web site.
 Parents also wear their Olita spirit shirts on Fridays and on field trips.